Teaching someone to drive can take time, but getting them behind the wheel at every opportunity can help.

 - You’re at least 21 years old.

-- You have held a full driving licence for at least three years
+- You've held a full driving licence for at least 3 years.

 - The learner is at least 17 years old and holds a provisional licence.